shortmr/CANOpenRobotController/doc/M1_SRALAB/SSNR2023/Day1.md

 10. Once you have decided on a set of gains amongst your group, make a note of the tuned values, then press ctrl + C on the terminal window to end the program

 ## Evaluate controller peformance during ankle exercise
-1. As a group, pick 2-3 sets of feedforward/PID gains you would like to evaluate across members as well as the number of trials of ankle tracking (*spring_interaction_tracking*)
+1. As a group, pick 2-3 sets of feedforward/PID gains you would like to evaluate across members as well as the number of trials/target frequencies during ankle tracking (*spring_interaction_tracking*)
+      * Controller performance can be evaluated using interaction torque tracking errors
+      * Data from each M1 robot (interaction torque; desired and actual trajectories etc.) are continuously logged from when roslaunch is called, to when the program is ended (ctrl + C)
 2. Run ROS program with the robot_name parameter set on your group’s device (m1_x, m1_y or m1_z)
 ```bash
 roslaunch CORC m1_real.launch robot_name:=m1_x